What Happened to the American Chestnut?

 A few hundred years ago North America's forests were dominated by the American chestnut.
 It stood as the dominant hardwood tree in most of the continents forests, much like oaks do today.
 It also occupied a similar place in the food chain at the time to what oaks occupy now.
 Chestnuts served as the primary food source for wildlife in the fall, the preferred food for deer, turkeys, squirrels, and many others.
 They provided the necessary carbohydrate and fat source animals needed to supply energy for the winter.
 Humans also relied on the nuts heavily for food as they are palatable and nutritious and do not contain the tannins present in acorns.
 Chestnuts were an extremely important part of life just a few hundred years ago, and they had been an extremely important part of the ecology of Eastern North America for thousands of years.

 Known as Chestnut Blight, this fungus arrived in the US in the early 1900's and quickly killed Americas vast forests of chestnut trees in less than 40 years.
 This has been called one of the worst ecological disasters in history as the demise of the American chestnut struck a huge blow to the ecology of North America.
 This heavily relied upon food source was gone almost overnight.
 As forests has recovered, other tree species such as oaks have come to fill the role chestnuts once served in the environment, but these species are simply stand ins for America's original hard mast tree.
-Wildlife still greatly prefer their natural food source of chestnuts when given the choice.
-(To read more about wildlife's preference for chestnuts see our post "Chestnuts: The Preferred Food Source for Deer")

 With the rise of the hybrid chestnut, the chestnut can once again return to America's forests to fill the role it once did as the preferred hard mast tree for deer and turkeys.
 Land managers everywhere are seeing the benefits of planting these hybrid chestnuts for wildlife.
 These plantings consistently outperform oaks and fruit trees in terms of survival, quick production, food value to wildlife, and attractiveness as they often become a destination food source for wildlife.
-If you want to return your habitat to the way it once was, and supply wildlife with a food source that will become a destination for deer and turkeys, consider planting hybrid chestnuts on your land this year.

 Growing Guide